wp-plugins/shopello/readme.txt

 == Changelog ==
+= 2.6.2 =
+* Always load all images from Shopello over a TLS connection, that works for everyone.

 = 2.6.1 =
 * Replaced inputbox with selectbox when choosing API-Endpoint, should be less issues to get the correct endpoint like this.